 To apply any patches, expand the rows by clicking the down arrow icon and tick the box of any patches you wish to utilise, then click ‘Save’.

-To play your game in full-screen mode, simply press ‘Alt + Enter’ to switch between full-screen and windowed modes.
+If you want to play your game in full-screen mode, simply press ‘Alt + Enter’ to switch between full-screen and windowed modes.

-As mentioned earlier, RPCS3 and PS3 emulation, in general, is still very young so performance between games does vary a great deal.
+As mentioned earlier, RPCS3 and PS3 emulation in general, is still very young so performance between games does vary a great deal.
+But in the meantime, enjoy whatever you can and the excitement that PS3 emulation is finally in a really good state.